SergiyKonrad/MERN-book-library-app/README.md

 This project demonstrates the use of RESTful APIs, MongoDB for data persistence, and React for a responsive frontend interface.

+## Project Structure

+This repository contains both the backend (`api/`) and frontend (`front/`) codebases within a single main repository.
+This setup allows for a clear separation of concerns while keeping the entire project in one place for easier management.

+### Code Structure

+- **`api/`** - Contains the backend API built with Node.js and Express, responsible for server-side logic, database interactions, and API endpoints.
+- **`front/`** - Contains the frontend application built with React, handling the user interface and client-side interactions.

+Each part of the codebase is managed independently, but both are organized within this single repository for a cohesive project structure and simpler deployment.

 ## Features

 - **Real-Time Updates**: Seamless updates between frontend and backend using RESTful APIs.